NEXT DATE: Tues 1st–Wed 2nd February, London – book online or call our friendly team on 01323 811690.

 I feel very excited and energised.
-I can't wait to start using these techniques in my work.Occupational Therapist
+I can't wait to start using these techniques...Occupational Therapist

 Why take this course